Planning Maps / Areas / Bayside / Botany

 Is Botany bushfire-prone?

-Little to none of Botany is mapped as bushfire-prone (the Bayside average is 2%).
+Bushfire mapping covers Botany and little to none of it is mapped as bushfire-prone (the Bayside average is 2%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Botany?